-The most commonplace preventable contributory factor in carbon-monoxide-related incidents was a failure for people to arrange annual gas safety checks.
-Our boiler cover members receive annual gas appliance services as part of their service contract, but many landlords and homeowners seem to be unaware of the importance of these.
+The most commonplace preventable contributory factor in carbon monoxide-related incidents was people’s failure to arrange annual gas safety checks.
+Our boiler cover members receive annual gas appliance services as part of their service contract, but many landlords and homeowners seem unaware of the importance of these.

 The Gas Safety Trust said that a number of strategies could be adopted in order to reduce the number of carbon monoxide incidents even further.
 These include:

-- Obliging operatives to measure warm air units’ and open-flued boilers’ combustion performance when undertaking Landlord’s Safety Checks
+- Obliging operatives to measure warm air units’ and open-flued boilers’ combustion performance when undertaking the landlord’s safety checks.

-- Requiring landlords to install carbon monoxide alarms in their properties and to detail this installation on their Landlord’s Safety Check form
+- Requiring landlords to install carbon monoxide alarms in their properties and detailing this installation on their Landlord’s Safety Check form.

 He said the Gas Safety Trust is “very concerned” about the large number of incidents involving open-flued appliances.